-The current market in Bangladesh in dominated by recondition/refurbished car, mainly of Japanese origin.
-These car’s condition range from barely used pristine example to something that actually better off being used as an oversized paperweight.
+The current market in Bangladesh is dominated by recondition/refurbished cars, mainly of Japanese origin.
+These car’s conditions range from barely used pristine examples to something that actually better off being used as an oversized paperweight.
 So if you are buying a car, make sure to consider these few steps:

 Color is a factor: A surprising amount of people don’t realize this, but maintaining the color of a car can quickly become a very expensive and tedious process.
 This is doubly true if your car is painted in an unusual color.
-Colors like Toyota-040 (Glacier White) are cheap and can be fixed on a budget but you bank account will chafe if your car is painted with something like Toyota-6W5 (Luminous Green Mica Met0029!
-This means you have a choice to make, either pick a bland color and be happy with low maintained cost and higher resale value, or pick a color that represent you and deal with the consequences.
-Alternatively, you can vinyl wrap your, but that has its own host or problems and is better discussed in another article.
+Colors like Toyota-040 (Glacier White) are cheap and can be fixed on a budget but your bank account will chafe if your car is painted with something like Toyota-6W5 (Luminous Green Mica Met0029!
+This means you have a choice to make, either pick a bland color and be happy with the low maintained cost and higher resale value or pick a color that represents you and deal with the consequences.
+Alternatively, you can vinyl wrap your, but that has its own host of problems and is better discussed in another article.

 Inspect the car through a professional garage: A car can have a myriad of problems that cannot be detected through a cursory glance.
-The wheel alignment maybe off, the gasket maybe blown, the brakes lines maybe corroded etc. So before agreeing on a deal, it is best to take the car to a professional mechanic and thoroughly inspect it for any damage.
-Navana, Rahimafrooz and a few other facilities provides such service in Dhaka.
+The wheel alignment may be off, the gasket may be is blown, the brakes lines may be corroded, etc. So before agreeing on a deal, it is best to take the car to a professional mechanic and thoroughly inspect it for any damage.
+Navana, Rahimafrooz, and a few other facilities provide such service in Dhaka.
 I

-Get a worthwhile insurance: A lot of people insure their car because it is a legal requirement.
-However, since it is a requirement, most people see it as more of an obstacle than and actual good idea.
+Get worthwhile insurance: A lot of people insure their car because it is a legal requirement.
+However, since it is a requirement, most people see it as more of an obstacle than an actual good idea.
 Thus they go for the cheapest option they can find.
-This is a terrible Idea as it means you are effectively throwing away all the money you have invest in your car.
-You are better of getting a good full coverage insurance, at least for the first two years.
-This way, not only your car is better off during an accident, you also get most of your money back if the car is totaled for some reason.
-In short, an expensive insurance is an extra expense until the day it isn’t.
+This is a terrible idea as it means you are effectively throwing away all the money you have invested in your car.
+You are better of getting good full coverage insurance, at least for the first two years.
+This way, not only your car is better off during an accident, but you also get most of your money back if the car is totaled for some reason.
+In short, expensive insurance is an extra expense until the day it isn’t.